220110-Java-React-Enterprise/Curriculum-Notes/labs/Spring/spring-boot-data-web.md

 With this in place you should be able to run your spring application and have it launch successfully.
 However, it doesn't do much of anything yet.

 ### Domain Objects
 Before we can store anything in the database, we need things to store.
 Create one or more simple POJOs.
 Make sure to include a unique ID field.
 You may want to create several types of POJO class and have one hold a reference to another.
 This will cause Spring Data to establish a relation between the tables where theose objects are stored.
-Explore hacing one POJO hold a reference to another, and one POJO with a reference to a collection of another type of POJO.
+Explore having one POJO hold a reference to another, and one POJO with a reference to a collection of another type of POJO.
 This will form one-to-one and one-to-many relationships respectively.

 Make sure your POJOs have:
  - A public no-args constructor